 - Corporate includes revenues from federal, state, local and international tax compliance, planning and management software and services.
-Corporate revenues increased 6%, primarily due to growth in the ONESOURCE global tax compliance solution and higher revenues in Latin America; - Professional includes revenues from tax, accounting, payroll, document management, and practice management software and services.
-Professional revenues increased 6%, primarily from growth in CS Professional Suite solutions for accounting firms and higher revenues in Latin America: - Knowledge Solutions includes revenues from information, research, and certified professional education tools for tax and accounting professionals.
-Knowledge Solutions revenues increased 1% due to growth in Checkpoint revenues; and - Government, which represents only 2% of Tax & Accounting's revenues, includes integrated property tax management and land registry solutions.
-Government revenues decreased 1%.
+Corporate revenues increased 2% and 4% in the second quarter and six-month period, respectively, primarily due to growth in the ONESOURCE global tax compliance solutions and higher revenues in Latin America; - Professional includes revenues from tax, accounting, payroll, document management, and practice management software and services.
+Professional revenues increased 10% and 8% in the second quarter and six-month period, respectively, primarily from growth in CS Professional Suite solutions for accounting firms and higher revenues in Latin America; - Knowledge Solutions includes revenues from information, research, and certified professional education tools for tax and accounting professionals.
+Knowledge Solutions revenues increased 1% in the second quarter and six-month period, respectively, due to growth in Checkpoint revenues: and - Government, which represents only 3% of Tax & Accounting's revenues, includes integrated property tax management and land registry solutions.
+Government revenues increased 5% and 2% in the second quarter and six-month period, respectively.